Joey Gallo Player Props: Twins vs. Cardinals

 Joey Gallo At The Plate

-- He has scored in 28 games this season (34.1%), including multiple runs in three games.
+- He has scored in 33.7% of his games this season, with two or more runs scored in 3.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.